-We think that the primary reason underlying the current situation is human condition.
-It seeks easier answers to hard existential questions than having to seek and find.
-Where there is a demand, there is supply to satisfy it.
-Our sages, seers, prophets and philosophers having sought and experienced how their discovery of a unity in diversity transformed their life.
-Out of compassion, they started sharing to re-form the populace in their in their immediate locations.
+Our human condition leads us to seek easy answers to hard existential questions rather than having to seek and find.
+Our sages, seers, prophets and philosophers experienced how their discovery of a unity in diversity transformed their lives.
+Out of compassion, they started sharing so that the populace in their immediate locations would be transformed as well.
 That gave rise to organized religion.
-The difficulty, not difficulty but impossibility, of talking about the unseen, as it is, gave rise to an appeal to acceptance on religious authority as an easier answer.
-Systems of belief offering easy answers to deep existential questions fail to transform as seeking and finding does.
-The former, however, cause to develop the feeling of a limiting identity to cherish and defend, while the latter brings the unseen unity in diversity within the domain of personal experience to live lives of harmony with the environment.
+The difficulty, if not impossibility, of talking about the unseen, as it is, gave rise to an appeal to acceptance of religious authority as an easier answer.
+Systems of belief offering easy answers to deep existential questions fail to transform in the way that seeking and finding do.
+Religious authority, however, causes the development of feelings of a limiting identity to cherish and defend, while seeking and finding brings the unseen unity in diversity within the domain of personal experience to live lives of harmony with one another and the environment around us.

-We are of an opinion that time has now come for our houses of learning to take the lead in making us aware of the unseen truth "as it is" and to teach us systems of contemplative seeking and finding to form, re-form and transform our being.
+In our opinion, the time has now come for our houses of learning to take the lead in making us aware of the unseen truth "as it is" and to teach us systems of contemplative seeking and finding to form, re-form, and transform our being.
 That is the purpose of this proposal.